-HyCompact trial participant Steve Keating infront of his Compact Hybrid Heating System
+HyCompact trial participant Steve Keating in front of his Compact Hybrid Heating System

 Seven in ten welcome the prospect of hybrid heating, and almost three quarters of people are interested in low carbon hybrid heating: but comfort and reliability are ‘must haves’, new research shows.